namoopsoo/namoopsoo.github.io/content/note/2026-01-01-notes-healthcare-handbook.md

 Reading, Medicare, uses stick approach, to not reimburse after HAI for certain procedures, ok.
 I hope there is not a weird self under-reporting consequence then?
 Sounds really tricky to get reliable data and prevent a conflict of interest here!

+## handoffs
+p118 lots of handoffs for people in hispital . hmm but why is this any different from fact that you have many providers in your life in the grand scheme of things.

+although i get that not everyone has a chronic condition.

+SBAR, IPASS, hand off standards. cool.

+think im starting to see why residents are asked to work crazy hours, maybe to reduce hand off related errors?
+If we fix this we could reduce fatigue related errors???? 😲